In my latest piece for Muscular Dystrophy Trailblazers, I explain how and why I chose NOT to have a spinal fusion.

 Though my scoliosis was considerable, the ‘S’ shaped curve is now much greater.
 Consequently, my respiratory function is significantly affected and basic comfort is a distant memory.

-On bad days when I’m in pain and struggling for breath or when I’m ill for months (yes, months) with respiratory infection; I do regret forgoing my one opportunity to correct my skeletal deformity.
+On bad days, when I’m in pain and struggling for breath, or when I’m ill for months (yes, months) with respiratory infections; I do regret forgoing my one opportunity to correct my skeletal deformity.

 But, what’s done is done, and cannot be undone.
 I’m stuck with me!
 I can’t change past decisions.
 I simply have to make the best of what I have and keep moving forward.